 shoots grow, but make sure the growing tips are never completely

 The soil must be kept moist during this stage, but can be left to dry out when the plants begin to die back (don't let the Ecobed's water tank empty, but keep the water level low during this stage of growth).

-The plants draw back nutrients and moisture from the leaves for use
+The plants draw back nutrients and moisture from their leaves and redirect them into their tubers.

 Harvesting and Storage.

-main crop for storage 2 weeks after the foliage dies back (usually in late January).
+Start harvest the crop 2 weeks after the foliage dies back (usually in late January).

 a hand trowel to harvest your main crop.
 Push the trowel into the soil